 The screen is probably the most valuable asset of this digital microscope.
-With its 7″ diagonal it is larger than the screen of the ADSM302 (which has a 5″ screen) and makes it easy to see small details.
+With its 7″ diagonal it is larger than the screen of the ADSM302 , which has a 5″ screen.
+The 7″ screen makes it easy to see small details.

-I mainly tested the microscope with SMD soldering, and for that, this screen works great.
-It found it to be big enough and did not need to connect the microscope up to a larger, external monitor.
-This is something that is sometimes necessary when working with smaller built-in monitors.
+I mainly tested the microscope with SMD soldering.
+For that, this screen works great.
+It is big enough not to need a larger, external monitor.
+This is often necessary when working with microscopes with smaller built-in monitors.

-The LCD screen is quite responsive, meaning that it responds fast to what is happening under the lens.
-This is especially important when soldering, as you don’t want a delay between what you are doing under the lens and what you are seeing on the screen.
+The LCD screen is quite responsive, so it responds fast to what is happening under the lens.
+This is especially important when soldering.
+You don’t want a delay between what you are doing under the lens and what you see on the screen.

-The HDMI output looks good and provides you with more detail than the built-in screen, which has a 1024×600 resolution.
-But usually the built-in screen is more than sufficient just by itself.
+The HDMI output is clear and provides you with more detail than the built-in screen, which has a 1024×600 resolution.
+Usually the built-in screen is more than sufficient just by itself, however.

 When using the HDMI output, the screen on the microscope itself still works.
 So you can use two screens at the same time.
-This was not possible on the ADSM302.
-There you could only use either the built-in screen, or an external one.
+This feature was not supported on the ADSM302.
+On that microscope you could use either the built-in screen, or an external one.